ABS PUMP MOTOR RUNS CONTINUOUS EVEN WITH NO KEY IN IGNITION

 Any fix to this?
 Ours just started and I think I have narrowed it down to the relay.

 Apparently the most often component that goes bad on the Ford ABS system is the rear wheel sensor.
-I just happened to have the bad luck of also F*+king up the Control module(computer) when I had it scaned/tested.
+I just happened to have the bad luck of also messing up the Control module(computer) when I had it scanned/tested.

 Let me know if this helps.